plenta/contao-icon-checkbox-bundle/README.md

 The Icon Checkbox makes forms more intuitive.
 Instead of standard checkboxes, it uses icons for better visual selection – ideal for funnels, filters, and guided processes.

 🚀 Key Benefits:
-✅ Improved Usability: Icons enable faster decision-making.
+✅ Improved Usability: Icons enable faster decision-making
-✅ Seamless Contao Integration: Easy to implement & customize.
+✅ Seamless Contao Integration: Easy to implement & customize
-✅ Highly Flexible: Use your own SVGs or built-in icon sets.
+✅ Highly Flexible: Use your own SVGs or images

 ## Installation